Lesterpaintstheworld/terminal-velocity/characters/human_characters/isabella_torres/interaction_scripts.md

 **Isabella**: "But at what cost?
 We can't sacrifice our values for short-term gains."

 ### Scene 4: Reflection
-*Setting: Isabella's office, late at night, after a heated debate.*
+*Setting: Isabella's office, late at night, after a heated debate on their differing views.*

 **Isabella**: "Sometimes I wonder if my push for ethical AI is too idealistic.
 Can we truly balance innovation with the needs of the people?"